hitchdev/hitchrunpy/README.rst

 HitchRunPy
 ==========

-Test python code at arm's length.
+Run, profile and interact with python code at arm's length - from other python code.

+HitchRunPy was developed to be able to run executable specifications of python libraries using hitchstory.

-Note that HitchRunPy is ALPHA until it reaches version 0.5.
+Note that HitchRunPy is ALPHA until it reaches version 1.0.
 APIs may change at any time and without warning.